DeneilSantiagoPayumo/Obsidian-Vault/Politics/Archived Material/Politics Michaelmas Term 1 2023/Lecture and Focused Notes/Joseph Schumpeter and the Competitive Struggle for Power.md

 “Democratic Self-control” (p.
 261). **Participants in the system accept the rules of the political game**, i.e., to accept as legitimate laws that are passed by legislative majorities, and the authority of the executive; to leave office when defeated, and to seek to return via the electoral mechanism, etc. (Cf. Donald Trump.)

-- there is a struggle going on but there is a set of rules that people abide by
+- There is a struggle going on but there is a set of rules that people abide by

 ## **What should we make of Schumpeter’s argument?**